kingster/ssh-sync/README.md

 # SSH key(s) management with LastPass

-This repository has a tool called `sshsync` which uses LastPass (secure notes) to backup and restore ssh key files.
+This repository provides the tool called `ssh-sync-keys` which uses LastPass (secure notes) to backup and restore ssh key files.

 ## How to install